inblockio/aqua-docs/versioned_docs/version-1.2.0/getting-started.md

 ---

 ## Data Structure:
+This are the basics to get you started but for thorough understandin have a look at references section to  get a thorough understanding for example what is a witness, how are witness hash created.

 The aqua chain structure can be broken into a the following components :

 ### Revision